We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Peer-to-peer (P2P) NFT marketplaces

 The majority of popular NFT marketplaces are decentralized, P2P platforms.
-These exchanges are typically built atop a blockchain such as Ethereum, which allows registered users to create (mint) their own digital assets directly via the platform.
+These exchanges are typically built atop a blockchain such as Ethereum, allowing registered users to create (mint) their digital assets directly via the platform.
 Due to their decentralized, blockchain-integrated nature, P2P NFT marketplaces often stock a massive range of NFTs for users to browse.
 Popular P2P marketplaces include OpenSea, Rarible, LooksRare, Immutable X and Magic Eden (Solana).

 Curated NFT marketplaces